sakomws/ai-workshop/sessions/03_flox_rethinking_dev_envs/README.md

-# Flox: Rethinking How We Build and Collab
+# Flox: Rethinking How We Build & Collab

 Hi friends!
 In this session, we'll introduce you to [Flox](https://flox.dev).